- 30 May 2023

-Dialpad’s Company Dictionary ensures that the common (and not-so-common) words spoken every day are captured and transcribed accurately across your entire team.
+Set a Company Dictionary to ensure that the common (and not-so-common) words spoken every day are captured and transcribed accurately across your entire team.
 Keeping your Company Dictionary accurate allows our Ai to capture the entire conversation as it happened, and maximize your key moment usage.

 Why It Matters